-Risk of future disability to child should 'weigh heavily' in birthplace decisionsJanuary 22nd, 2014 in Health /
+Risk of future disability to child should 'weigh heavily' in birthplace decisionsJanuary 22, 2014 in Medicine & Health / Health

 The risk of future long term disability to the child should "weigh heavily" in decisions about whether to give birth at home or in hospital, argue leading ethicists in the Journal of Medical Ethics.